Larry Selinker’s interlanguage

 It is owing to latent psychological structures in the brain that second language learners show simplification, circumlocution, and over-generalization, stated Mr. Selinker.

 Human brains yet do not make “latent” or “psychological” synapses that could be “activated” with words of foreign tongues.
-Latencies may occur with injury, but trauma is not supportive of brain language structures.
-The word latency here is to refer to time of response.
-Please compare ■→visual evoked potentials over Wikipedia.
+Latencies may occur with injury, but trauma is not supportive of brain language structures, and likewise, brain language structures do not support error.

-Mark Twain remains a famous figure for speaking American “since his birth”, that is, natively.
-Importantly, his ■→Speeches show a sense of humor.
+Mark Twain remains a famous figure for speaking American “since his birth”.
+His ■Speeches show a sense of humor.

 And if I sell to the reader this volume of nonsense, and he, instead of seasoning his graver reading with a chapter of it now and then, when his mind demands such relaxation, unwisely overdoses himself with several chapters of it at a single sitting, he will deserve to be nauseated, and he will have nobody to blame but himself.